Altinn/altinn-studio-docs/README.md

 cd C:/repos
 git clone https://github.com/altinn/altinn-studio-docs
 ```
-2. [Download Hugo](https://github.com/gohugoio/hugo/releases) (v0.73.0 or newer), and copy the executable into the new altinn-studio-docs folder.
+2. [Download the latest Hugo](https://github.com/gohugoio/hugo/releases) for your platform, and copy the executable into the new `altinn-studio-docs`-folder.

 3. Navigate to folder and run Hugo: